cal-weng/Terminus-docs/docs/overview/protocol/overview.md

 - Deflationary measures, where the relay or protocol deducts or burns a portion of each payment to deter transaction record falsification for reputation enhancement, and to tackle the "protocol value capture" challenge.
 - Minimal introduction of new tokens, with legal stable coins generally serving as the medium of exchange.
 Protocols managed by a DAO require careful regulation of token issuance and value capture.

-## Protocols for Terminus OS
+## Protocols for Olares OS

-[Snowinning Protocol](../../developer/contribute/snowinning/overview.md) is a protocol for a decentralized identity and open and transparent reputation system, and is one of the three components of the Terminus BEC architecture.
+[Snowinning Protocol](../../developer/contribute/snowinning/overview.md) is a protocol for a decentralized identity and open and transparent reputation system, and is one of the three components of the Olares BEC architecture.

 [Otmoic Protocol](./otmoic.md) is an automated value exchange network built for Depin, AI Agent, and Crypto Trading that does not require third-party trust.

 [Market Protocol](./market.md) is a protocol created to facilitate permissionless applications distribution.
-Its core is to specify the Terminus Application Chart (TAC) structure.
+Its core is to specify the Olares Application Chart (TAC) structure.

 [Recommend Protocol](./recommend.md) is an experimental protocol that helps users break out of the information cocoon.
 We will experiment with many new ideas with this protocol, such as trying to build an economic system through this protocol to incentivize diverse algorithms and content providers.